SwarmUS/SwarmUS-doc/docs/sections/reference/HiveAR/hivear-setup.md

 After port is set, press connect to start listening on that port for incoming connection whenever the client is trying to connect.

 !!!
 Attention
-    When listening for an incoming connection in remote mode, HiveAR is listening for an incoming connection for 10 secondes.
+    When listening for an incoming connection in remote mode, HiveAR is listening for an incoming connection for 10 seconds.
 Just click on connect button again if desired.

 ## Connection Status
 As the Android device must be connected either by USB or TCP to communicate to the swarm, it is possible to keep track of the state of the connection with the swarm.